-Risks usually cover twelve months' duration, with longer duration risks of up to ten years written in selected accounts such as Political Risks and Mergers & Acquisitions.
+Risks usually cover twelve months' duration, with longer duration risks written in selected accounts such as Political Risks and Mergers & Acquisitions.
 Risks deliberately emanate from a diverse range of sources.
 The variability of risks is improved by careful selection and implementation of underwriting strategies, which are designed to ensure that risks are diversified in terms of type of risk and level of insured benefits.
 This is largely achieved through diversification across industry sectors and geographical segmentation.